 We are here for you.

-During this unprecedented time of uncertainty, sudden changes, social distancing, and stress, UND is especially concerned for our students and employees who are experiencing or have experienced sexual assault, domestic violence or dating violence.
-UND has staff who, while working remotely are ready and available to help you or a loved one who may be experiencing interpersonal violence.
+During this unprecedented time of uncertainty, sudden changes, social distancing, and stress, UND is especially concerned for our students and employees who are experiencing or have experienced sexual assault, domestic violence, or dating violence.
+UND has staff who, though working remotely, are ready and available to help you or a loved one who may be experiencing interpersonal violence.

 A list of campus, regional, and national resources is below.

 Abuse is about power and control.
 When survivors are forced to stay in the home or in close proximity to their abuser, an abuser can use any tool to exert control over their victim, including a national health concern such as COVID-19.
 While employees are working remotely and practicing social distancing, an abuser may take advantage of an already stressful situation to gain more control.

 Avoiding public spaces and working remotely can help to reduce the spread of COVID-19, but for many survivors, staying home may not be the safest option.
 We know that any external factors that add stress and financial strain can negatively impact survivors and create circumstances where their safety is further compromised.

 We also recognize that abusive relationships aren’t always spousal or intimate partner relationships.
 Students who grew up in violent or abusive homes may now find themselves back in those homes.

 How COVID-19 Could Uniquely Impact Intimate Partner Violence Survivors

 - Domestic violence survivors may be cut off from family, friends, and formal avenues of support.